poltak/film-rating/README.md

 film-rating
 ===========

-A small script to get a rating for a given movie from IMDB and Rotten Tomatoes.
+A small script to get a rating for a given movie from IMDB.